robitex/barracuda/README.md

 ## Contribute

 Contributes are welcome in any form and for any topics.
-You can contact me directly via email at giaconet.mailbox@gmail.com or via a pull request on the repository <https://github.com/robitex/barracuda> or writing a public message via the web page <https://github.com/robitex/barracuda/issues> for todos, bugs, feature requests, and more (press the bottom `New issue`).
+You can contact me directly via email at giaconet.mailbox@gmail.com or via a pull request direct to the repository <https://github.com/robitex/barracuda> or writing a public message via the web page <https://github.com/robitex/barracuda/issues> for todos, bugs, feature requests, and more (press the bottom `New issue`).

 Anyway, as a starting point take a look of PLANNER.txt file for the development program.